-The EPA manages regulations on emissions from ships in accordance with the “Clean Air Act”, a federal law that regulates air emissions from stationary and mobile sources.
-The law authorizes the EPA to establish National Ambient Air Quality Standards (NAAQS) to protect public health and regulate emissions of hazardous air pollutants, but do not yet include caps on GHGs.
+The EPA manages regulations on emissions from ships in accordance with the Clean Air Act, a federal law that regulates air emissions from stationary and mobile sources.
+The law authorizes the EPA to establish National Ambient Air Quality Standards (NAAQS) to protect public health and regulate emissions of hazardous air pollutants but does not yet include caps on GHGs.

 Engine certification and reporting

-The EPA issues the Engine International Air Pollution Prevention (EIAPP) certificate to document that the engine meets MARPOL Annex VI NOx standards for US flagged vessels.
-The US Coast Guard issues International Air Pollution Prevention (IAPP) certificates and makes sure operators maintain records regarding their compliance with emission standards, fuels requirements and other provisions of MARPOL Annex VI.
+The EPA issues the Engine International Air Pollution Prevention (EIAPP) certificate to document that the engine meets MARPOL Annex VI NOx standards for US-flagged vessels.
+The U.S. Coast Guard issues International Air Pollution Prevention (IAPP) certificates and makes sure operators maintain records regarding their compliance with emission standards, fuels requirements and other provisions of MARPOL Annex VI.

-DNV INSIGHT: The politics of climate change
+DNV INSIGHT: the USA and climate change